kubernetes/website/content/en/blog/_posts/2021-0420-cncf-dan.md

 orginzation is capable of.
 Hippie jumped in, helping to create a [Demo of CNCF technologies](https://github.com/cncf/demo/).

-While the demo did not get much traction, it was foundational in expoloring ideas which evolved into Hippie's next project with CNCF.
+While the demo did not get much traction, it was foundational in exploring ideas which evolved into Hippie's next project with CNCF.
 Dan had a vision to get all cloud providers actively engaged in the cloud-native experience.
 This vision manifested as [Cross-Cloud](https://github.com/crosscloudci/cross-cloud),